 This summer we have worked with graffiti Artist Japes(Jonny Packham) to create a unique art piece for The Yorkshire Corker event.
 Here at Asgard design and manufacture a range of metal sheds, bike storage and motorcycle storage of the highest quality.
 Our Bike and Garden storage is designed to give the strength and security required for professional level use, our products have been used by many of Team GB the latest includes Leed’s very own Olympic Gold medalist Alistair Brownlee.

-Japes is a Leeds based graphic designer and graffiti artist whose bright bold animated style characters can been seen across leeds in a variety of spots from murals in bars to paintings on the outside of coffee shops, having worked previously educating children on the importance of being creative as a form of expression.
+Japes is a Leeds based graphic designer and graffiti artist whose bright bold animated style characters can be seen across Leeds in a variety of spots from murals in bars to paintings on the outside of coffee shops, having worked previously educating children on the importance of being creative as a form of expression.
 Japes seemed like the perfect fit to paint the metal shed to be raffled off by Goget Riding.
-The family run business that aims to encourage children of all ages to learn to ride a bike no matter of their background.
+The family-run business that aims to encourage children of all ages to learn to ride a bike no matter of their background.

 The event took place at the beginning of June and the lucky winner was revealed to Asgard last week and will see the bespoke unit, rehomed to a cyclist in Cheshire next month.